‘HOW EXTREME AND RADICAL TRANSPARENCY WILL KILL PUBLIC TRUST (GOVERNMENTS AIMING TO BE TRANSPARENT THAT BECAME ABSOLUTELY INVISIBLE)’.

 If you want to contact Pablo, use the link.

 Accountability, openness & transparency are meant to be strong pillars of contemporary (Co-) Leadership.
-However, extreme exposition collides with the natural role of political leaders: take decisions and cope with them.
-When political correctness reigns over responsability and ultra-bureaucratic accountability displaces public trust, democracies weaken, buried under tones of imposture and prudence.
+However, extreme exposure collides with the natural role of political leaders: take decisions and cope with them.
+When political correctness reigns over responsability and ultra-bureaucratic accountability displaces public trust, democracies weaken, buried under tones of imposture and tactical prudence.
+Ok, going open is cool and beneficial to our political systems, but sadness and immobility don’t win elections.
 Please don’t do as those Governments looking forward to going transparent that have become absolutely invisible.

 Under the 24 hours scrutiny siege-like of our days, no Mayor would keep comfortable by being compared with the “Night Mayor” James J. Walker — colloquially known as Beau James— who presided over the city of NY as Mayor in the 20th century golden 20’s; with an allegedly strong commitment with life, dandyism and the mundane pleasures, Mr. Walker become a symbol of the jazz age romanticism and personified the city’s rebellious attitude against social restriction.
 It was Beau James who, during his first two years in office in NY was said to have taken seven vacations totaling 143 days, not too bad for a Mayor in his first term.